l3-hpc/visit-for-fvcom/README.md

 In that directory, there is a file **.gitignore**.
 Files listed there will be ignored by git.
 I have added files that are likely to change between users, like setpaths.py, and also files that may be created in the directory but should not be saved, such as core files and SLURM/LSF output.

 # Modify the paths
-The files setpaths.py will be different for each user, and for each user will be different from PC to HPC.
-Once you create the personal setpaths file, it will not be accidentally modified when updating (git pull/merge) the code.
+The file **setpaths.py** will be different for each user, and for each user will be different from PC to HPC.
+Once you create a local setpaths file, it will not be accidentally modified when updating (git pull/merge) the code.
 ```
 cp setpaths.py.template setpaths.py
 ```